liferay/liferay-mobile-sdk/android/README.md

 The SDK will send a multipart form request to the portal.
 On the server side, a `File` instance will be created and sent to the service method you are calling.

+Every service that makes upload return a `AsyncTask` instance, you can use that to cancel the upload if needed.

 In case you want to listen for upload progress to create a progress bar, you can create a `UploadProgressAsyncTaskCallback` callback and set to the current